 Vitamins and Supplements to Improve Sperm Count

 There are several supplements suggested for use in improving male fertility.
-Your doctor may suggest use of a daily multivitamin or some other vitamin regimen.
+Your doctor may suggest the use of a daily multivitamin or some other vitamin regimen.

 Treatment Options for Low Sperm Count

-Along with options to improve sperm count, other options available include IUI (Intrauterine Insemination), IVF (In Vitro Fertilization), and male donor sperm to increase likelihood of impregnation.
+Along with options to improve sperm count, other options available include IUI (Intrauterine Insemination), IVF (In Vitro Fertilization), and male donor sperm to increase the likelihood of impregnation.